tex0gen/tex0gen/README.md

 # Who Am I?
-Steve North, freelance web developer https://freelancedeveloperkent.co.uk/ located in the UK (Kent) .
+Steve North, [Freelance WordPress Developer](https://freelancedeveloperkent.co.uk/) located in the UK (Kent).
 I specialise in bespoke WordPress theme and plugin development primarily but also do mobile app development and SaaS/PaaS applications.

-I've worked with a number of well known companies and individuals including but not limited to:
+I've worked with a number of well-known companies and individuals including but not limited to:
 - Ferrari
-- Masserati
+- Maserati
 - Piaggio
 - Jessie Pavelka
+- Wahl UK

 # Technologies
 - HTML